A premapped and customizable interface

 â–º The FCB mode for managing the FCB parameters of the automatic projectors.

-Important note: window [1] is therefore relative to both modes, and the commands found there vary according to the mode chosen.
+Important note: the ten encoders in window [1] are relative to both modes, and the commands associated with them differ according to the mode selected.

-A special page for each mode can be accessed by pressing the Page1 and Page2 buttons simultaneously, namely the MacroFad page and the EncoDis page respectively in Fader and FCB mode.
+A special page for each mode can be accessed by pressing the Page1 and Page2 buttons simultaneously, namely the MasterFad page and the AutoMap page respectively in Fader and FCB mode.

 - PUSH Page1 + PUSH Page2 : selection of the special page.